The datasets

 Soil SoilGrids Soil properties behind the infiltration parameters.

-Streets OpenStreetMap The street graph that network synthesis follows outside the eight real-network cities.
+Streets OpenStreetMap The street graph that network synthesis follows outside the real-network cities — also burned into the DEM so urban flow follows roads.

-Storm & sanitary networks 8 municipal open-data portals Real pipes, inverts, diameters, manholes, and outfalls in Victoria, Ottawa, Calgary, Surrey, London, Kitchener–Waterloo, Kelowna, and Regina — plus parcels where published.
+Storm & sanitary networks 35 municipal open-data portals Real pipes, inverts, diameters, manholes, and outfalls in 34 Canadian municipalities plus Reykjavík, Iceland — with parcels and building footprints where published.

 The full list — with links, licences, and exactly how each dataset is used — lives in DATA.md in the repository.